enaix/smartwheel-core/README.md

 If you don't have a standalone dial, you may 3D print one: there is a Freecad model in `pad` folder.
 Sadly, some components don't fit, but I don't have time to fix it right now.
 DM me if you need the fixed case model.

-Upd: going to properly remodel it in F360 in the future
+Update: remodeling the pad, going to upload soon

 ## Gallery